mozilla/glean/docs/dev/android/setup-android-build-environment.md

 This document describes how to make local builds of the Android bindings in this repository.
-Most consumers of these bindings *do not* need to follow this process, but will instead use pre-built bindings [todo: link to this]
+Most consumers of these bindings *do not* need to follow this process, but will instead use pre-built bindings [TODO: link to this]

 ## Prepare your build environment

-Typically, this process only needs to be run once, although periodically you may need to repeat some steps (eg, rust updates should be done periodically)
+Typically, this process only needs to be run once, although periodically you may need to repeat some steps (eg., rust updates should be done periodically)

 ### Setting up Android dependencies